Translated using DeepL

 4. Database I. Relational model, relational schema, keys of relational schemas, integrity constraints, relational algebra, relational coupling.
 (PB168)

 5. Database II.
-SQL query language (select statement, session joins, aggregation functions).
+SQL query language (select statement, relational joins, aggregation functions).
 Query processing.
 Basic principles, example.
 Indexing.
 Transactions.
 Features of transaction processing.

 6. Software engineering.
 Software development.
 Requirements specification, system analysis and design, testing, verification and validation, system operation.
-Application of UML in software development.
+Use of UML in software development.
 (PB007)